peeterjoot/floatexplorer/README.md

 ## floatexplorer

 This is a little bit of code to dump the representation of some floating point types, including:

+- e5m2 format,
+- e4m3 format,
 - 32-bit (C float),
 - 64-bit (C double),
 - 128-bit (Linux ARM long double, GCC libquadmath)
 - 80-bit Intel long double (unlike the above, this one doesn't use the IEEE representation, and has an explicit leading mantissa bit.)

+fp16, bf16: TODO.

+## TODO

+The e5m2, e4m3, float32, and float64 code could be merged with a bit more work (which would make fp16 and fp16 easier too.)

 ## Discussion